blackducksoftware/hub/README.containers.md

 ### Scalability

-The container should not be scaled.
-I don't think there is a reason to scale this container.
+There should only be a single instance of this container.
+It currently cannot be scaled.

 ### Links/Ports